ClaudioLutz/CreditROBOT/Description English/03_Systemintegration.md

 ## RiskCUBE

-**RiskCUBE** is a solution from Creditreform that offers the payment method "purchase on account" in online shops only to credit-checked customers with a calculable risk.
+**RiskCUBE** is a solution from Creditreform that offers the payment method "purchase on account" in online shops only to customers with a credit check and calculable risk.
 Through an intelligent set of rules, risks and fraud attempts are detected and minimized.
-Shop operators can thus safely integrate the "invoice" payment method, which, according to experience, leads to a higher conversion rate and increased sales.
+Shop operators can thus safely integrate the "invoice" payment method, which typically leads to a higher conversion rate and increased sales.

 > *"With this module, we can now also sell on account in the webshop.
 Since then, our sales have increased by 30%." – Markus Roger Jenny, Managing Director, deinKonzept GmbH, Uznach*